bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-update-attrs.md

 }
 ```

-Specific notes for the **checkbox** and **multiselect** types: to save a new value, you need to send the values of the selected items:
+Specific notes for the **checkbox** and **multiselect** types: to save a new value, you need to send the values of the selected elements:

 ```http
 data: {